autonomoussoftware/documentation/validatordocument/validatordocument.md

 In phase 1, a small, federated network of validators operates in a multi-signature, multi-party approach to validate import/export transactions follow the Metronome protocol.
 MET owners may export at any time.
 On the import side, a quorum of validators approves a set of import transactions submitted by users.
 A quorum of validators will add and remove Metronome-available chains and other validators.
 The goal of Phase 1 quorum is to have 5 validators at the launch of the 2nd Metronome chain (and thus, the launch of the first Metronome import/export).

-In the event of a chain fork, the quorum of validators will choose which side of a fork the The Real Metronome.
+In the event of a chain fork, the quorum of validators will choose which side of a fork is The Real Metronome.

 **Phase 2** - Chain Attestors and stake weighting